vinaychilukuri/vinaychilukuri.github.io/_cases/0 - 2GUD-redesign.md

 Our product team spent some time to ideate on the supply side of things and had come up with a plan.
 The initial strategy was to find people who are already influencers on Tiktok and Instagram and use some of their content and combine with our selection.
 Later, we would nurture people within the community to become influencers.

+<blockquote>The hypothesis that we would test is this: Influencer-based commerce works better than traditional ecommerce for the next 100mn users of India.
+</blockquote>

 #### Content strategy

 Thanks to the user research, it was clear to the team that we have to focus on content that either talks about trends, unique products or how a person could be better by using these products (how-to videos).
 Showcasing a product is one thing.
-Telling you how a product would fit into your lifestyle is the next level.
+Telling you how a product would fit into your lifestyle becomes even more valuable.

-<blockquote>The hypothesis that we would test is this: Influencer-based commerce works better than traditional ecommerce for the next 100mn users of India.
-</blockquote>

 ## Executing the vision